IGPenguin/mobile-toolkit/README.md

 * `iconsole` Examine iOS or macOS system logs using Console application

 # 💭 About
-**You can read about my motivation in this** [blog post](https://blog.thefuntasty.com/mobile-application-qa-capturing-the-evidence-a5115b0f2a4 "Mobile Application QA - Capturing the evidence"), if you made it this far in readme and you like my work, please be so kind and star this repository or leave some claps on Medium.
+**You can read about my motivation in this** [blog post](https://blog.thefuntasty.com/mobile-application-qa-capturing-the-evidence-a5115b0f2a4 "Mobile Application QA - Capturing the evidence").<br>
+If you made it this far in `README.md` and you like my work, please star this repository.
 Every appreciation empowers my motivation.